sycomix/inpoint-ai-backend/README.md

 ```bash
 docker-compose up
 ```
-Check that the back-end application is available at http://localhost:8000
+Check that the backend server is available at http://localhost:8000

 If this is not the case, good luck :-)!

-Check the documentation of the API of the application at http://localhost:8000/api/docs
+Check the documentation of the server at http://localhost:8000/docs

 Check the database connection by utilizing an endpoint.
-For example, the http://localhost:8000/api/discourses/ endpoint should return a JSON object and not an internal server error
+For example, the http://localhost:8000/analyze endpoint should return a JSON object and not an internal server error

 ## Interacting with MongoDB using MongoDB Compass